 “Traditionally, aviation professionals have worked in one of three segments—military, commercial, or general aviation,” says Brown.
 But shortages have created opportunities for those already in the field to move from one segment to another.

 Most avionics technicians hold associates degrees and must pass licensing and certification tests after graduation.
-As of May 2015, the median income for avionics technicians was $58,540
+As of May 2015, the median income for avionics technicians was $58,540, per the BLS.

 According to Beaver, the states poised to see the most growth in jobs for aircraft mechanics and avionic technicians are North Carolina, South Carolina and Nevada, where job growth is projected to grow nine percent from 2015-2017 and New York and Kentucky, where it’s projected to grow seven percent from 2015-2017.